 - Sadly, I can’t _______.

 In honor of learning to say no (because it’s a process), here are some quick tips to practice.

 Some examples these tips are good for include keeping your schedule intact, removing yourself from a toxic environment, avoiding too much spending, and staying true to yourself.

 - Take a breath and reflect: Will saying yes negatively affect me?

 - Know that comfort is the enemy of progress.
 Being uncomfortable at first is O.K!

 - Use: “Maybe next time”, “Not right now”, “I don’t feel confident that will work”, or “I apologize, but I’m just too busy right now”

 - Remember your freedom of choice.
 “Not having a choice” isn’t an option.

 Learning to say no is something I’ve understood to be crucial in managing my life.
-I hope this post has made you realize something as small as saying no to a hangout because it’s your one off day will be beneficial to you.
-If your kid’s soccer buddy wants to hangout at your house but you had plans to spend the day as a family, you’re allowed to say no!
+I hope this post has made you realize something as small as saying no to a hangout because it’s your one day off to relax will be extremely beneficial to you.
+If your kid’s soccer buddy wants to hang out at your house but you had plans to spend the day as a family, you’re allowed to say no!
 Just make sure you do something fun for everyone…